 Intangible cultural heritage

 Intangible cultural heritage is the living heritage which is present in people’s everyday lives, encompassing all forms of human activity.
-Join us in making intangible cultural heritage in Finland visible, and add elements to the Wiki-inventory of intangible heritage.
+Join us in making intangible cultural heritage in Finland visible, and add elements to the Wiki-inventory of intangible heritage containing 240 articles from over 400 communities.
 Let’s work together, safeguard our heritage, and ensure that it is passed on.
 Come and contribute!

 Unesco 2003 Convention

 The Convention for the Safeguarding of the Intangible Cultural Heritage was adopted in 2003.
-So far 18i states have ratified the Convention.
+So far 181 states have ratified the Convention.

 Convention in Finland